etfloyd/nodemcu-taskqueue/README.md

 ##### TL;DR

-The TaksQueue.lua module provides a simple, low-overhead coroutine-based concurrent Task manager in which a Task can at any time call `coroutine.yield([seconds])` to return control to the SDK event loop and allow other Tasks to be dispatched.
-It also provides a 'Lock' primative for coordination between Tasks and callbacks. `TaskQueue.lua` and `Lock.lua` facilitate inline coding of complex multiple dependent actions that would otherwise be coded as deeply-nested callbacks, chained timers, fifo queues or other less-intiutive workarounds.
+The TaskQueue.lua module provides a simple, low-overhead coroutine-based concurrent Task manager in which a Task can at any time call `coroutine.yield([seconds])` to return control to the SDK event loop and allow other Tasks to be dispatched.
+It also provides a 'Lock' primative for coordination between Tasks and callbacks. `TaskQueue` and `Lock` facilitate inline coding of complex multiple dependent actions that would otherwise be coded as deeply-nested callbacks, chained timers, fifo queues or other less-intiutive workarounds.

 ##### Status

 Work in progress.
-The TaskQueue module itself is fairly well-tested and fully documented.
-The I2CLib, PCA9685, and GPIOSTEP modules are tested but not fully documented, other than source comments.
+The TaskQueue module includes TaskQueue, Lock, and Task.
+These are fairly well-tested and fully documented.
+(See docs/TaskQueue.md.)
+The I2CLib, PCA9685, and GPIOSTEP modules are tested but not yet fully documented other than source comments.
 WIFILib is just a start.
 I2CLib and WIFILib are "wrappers" around existing functionality.
 They are intended to simplify use of I2C and WiFi in TaskQueue Tasks but are nowhere near functionally complete.
-Shell scripts for setup, patching, and building are undocumented except in comments.

 I build and test on Ubuntu 18.04 LTS.
-The setup.sh can be simplified now that PR2497 has been merged.
-Still, it took me a while to figure out how to build for and use LFS, so I'm including the scripts in case they might be useful as a reference.
+Shell scripts for setup, patching, and building are currently documented only in comments.
+The setup.sh script can be simplified now that PR2497 has been merged.
+Still, it took a while to figure out how to set up, build for, and use LFS so I'm including the scripts in case they might be useful as a reference.

+The test.lua module can also provide usage patterns.
+It's lightly documented in comments.

 ##### Overview
 In the this and the following sections, we will use "Task" (capitalized) to indicate a TaskQueue Task and "node task" (non-capitalized) to indicate a node.task.post() task.